EthanNorton/Learning/README.md

 ## About

-Optimization will likely be intertwined between project interests, but this branch will be my interpretation of technical topics.
+Optimization will likely be intertwined between project interests, but this branch will be my interpretation of technical topics, and general foundation in optimization tools to apply.

-Another area could be spacial optimization and visualizing interconnectedness between grid components.
+The first area would be spacial optimization and visualizing interconnectedness between grid components.
+In addition, it would be ensuring there are local and micro grids established in various locations that could minimize reliance on hydrocarbons.

 ## Demo